 It is the mission of the ZBW to make scholarly economic information accessible and visible for all.
 Open Science – the opening up of research worlds – is a large task.
-The ZBW has embraced this task and researches problems related to this task.
-The ZBW is also actively engaged in science policy, developing, operating and integrating infrastructure in order to achieve this goal.
+The ZBW has embraced this task and studies problems related to this task.
+The ZBW is also actively engaged in science policy.
+It develops, operates and integrates infrastructures to achieve this goal.

 The ZBW – Leibniz Information Centre for Economics operates according to certain principles that ensure its research and development activities and its operative work conform to the highest methodological standards.
 Among these standards we count the transparency of research findings and work results achieved, as well as practices such as the publication of data or the free accessibility of published research findings and work results.
 We also count formats like conferences or workshops which serve to present and to reflect our own work.

 - to transfer our knowledge about Open Science and Open Science infrastructure and their possible applications and

 - to foment transfer formats that serve to promote exchange and networking.

 At the ZBW, we consider knowledge transfer to be a subtask of scholarly and operative work.
 It is part of the ZBW strategy to look for new ways of knowledge transfer in order to share scientific findings about Open Science with peers and scientists from other disciplines, especially from economics, but also with numerous non-academic partners.